 Traceability can increase customer confidence and enhance your brand’s reputation.
 Improved inventory accuracy – brought about by traceability efforts – can also reduce spoilage and shrinkage.

 However, the primary benefits of traceability become apparent when a food-borne illness (or other type of concern) occurs.
-Accurate record keeping can help facilitate efficient (and less costly) recalls, minimize the impact of contaminated produce, and settle complaints and questions.
+Accurate record-keeping can help facilitate efficient (and less costly) recalls, minimize the impact of contaminated produce, and settle complaints and questions.
 Good records can also facilitate getting back in business sooner after a recall – particularly when you can demonstrate that your lots were not part of the recall.

 Internal and External Traceability